Crinklewott/diape.red/_posts/2024-11-18-Normalization.md

 The fact that diapers have such stigma attached to them, and the fact that they have so many negative associations is...not great!

 Normalizing diapers to help reduce those negative associations would be amazing!
-Especially so that the people who lives are genuinely improved by them don't need to simultaneously feel like that improvement was a mistake
+Especially so that the people whose lives are genuinely improved by them don't need to simultaneously feel like that improvement was a mistake

 Normalizing diapers, normalizes people